 Although the number of new registrants in January 2019 exceeded the number from December 2018, the uptick was likely not solely the result of a surge in ex-felons registering to vote.
 Indeed, compared to new registrations in previous years, the numbers are not dramatically higher–roughly 49,000 voters registered in January 2018; nearly 38,000 registered in in January 2017; and over 50,000 registered in January 2016.
 In all cases, the January numbers were greater than the previous December.

 Perhaps one reason why we didn’t see a huge surge in new registrations was due to complications in the rollout of Amendment 4.
 Backers of the measure, including the ACLU of Florida, argue that the measure is self-implementing.
 But there continues to be confusion over how the verification of returning citizens should occur or how murder or sex offender should be defined.
 A Senate Criminal Justice Committee legislative hearing in January revealed numerous discrepancies in the verification process.

 But others have not been so lucky.

-after scouring news reports, we identified 61 individuals in January who self-identified as former felons who were registering to vote.
+After scouring news reports, we identified 61 individuals in January who self-identified as former felons who were registering to vote.

 Some of these returning citizens, though, still have not been placed on the voter rolls.

-Dawing on public records, we’ve identified more than 20 of the 61 self-identified returning citizens not on the books as of February 1.
+Drawing on public records, we’ve identified more than 20 of the 61 self-identified returning citizens not on the books as of February 1.
 It’s possible that some moved out of Florida, died, or reported a nickname to reporters when they registered to vote.
 There are other possibilities, tragic and ironic, too.

 It’s also possible that some applicants had missing information on their registration form.
 Florida requires an applicant’s name, address of legal residence, date of birth, checking the box affirming that the applicant is a citizen of the United States, and a current and valid Florida driver license number or number from a Florida identification card, or the last four digits of their Social Security number.